Medical Devices Cuffs Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Medical Devices Cuffs Market Analysis by Mordor Intelligence

-The Medical Devices Cuffs Market size is estimated at USD 0.98 billion in 2025, and is expected to reach USD 1.24 billion by 2030, at a CAGR of 4.64% during the forecast period (2025-2030).
+The Medical Devices Cuffs market is expected to grow from USD 0.98 billion in 2025 to USD 1.02 billion in 2026 and is forecast to reach USD 1.28 billion by 2031 at 4.59% CAGR over 2026-2031.

 Adoption accelerates as hypertension screening programs broaden, AI-capable cuffs enter routine clinical practice, and remote care models shift monitoring beyond hospital walls.
 Demand concentrates in blood pressure cuffs, where software-driven diagnostic features now differentiate brands, and in disposable formats that align with strict infection-prevention rules.
 Rapid unit growth from home healthcare and Asia’s expanding middle class offsets structural threats from cuff-less technologies, while reshoring moves protect supply continuity amid geopolitical tension.
 Competitive positioning increasingly hinges on ISO 81060-2 validation, environmental compliance, and the ability to bundle cloud analytics with hardware, factors that are reshaping the medical devices cuffs market landscape.